StefanoSpadano/Lab_repository/README.md

 ├── Scripts/ # Python script to convert files from .txt to .root and Python file to run the pipeline │ └──analysis # Python scripts for analysis
-├── Data/ # save here you data that need to be converted in .root │ └── Data_converted/ # Placeholder folder for converted data │ └── .gitkeep
+├── Data/ # save here you data that need to be converted in .root │ └── Data_converted/ # placeholder folder for converted data │ └── .gitkeep
 │
-├── Results/ # Placeholder for analysis outputs (ignored except .gitkeep) │ └── .gitkeep
+├── Results/ # placeholder for analysis outputs (ignored except .gitkeep) │ └── .gitkeep
 │
 ├── requirements.txt # Python dependencies used by all scripts